-Our financial instruments consist of cash, other receivables and accounts payable and accrued liabilities and loans payable.
-As at December 31, 2023, there are no significant differences between the carrying values of these amounts and their estimated market values.
+Our financial instruments consist of cash, subscriptions receivables and accounts payable and accrued liabilities and debentures.
+As at December 31, 2024, there are no significant differences between the carrying values of these amounts and their estimated market values.

 Financial risk management